Do i need a visa? What is a folk high school? Do I need health insurance? How expensive are the courses?

 The UN-course aims to give you insight into the UN’s role, possibilities and limitations.
 You learn about the UN’s work and how the organization work with people and communities around the world.

-Study trip: 5 weeks to Asia and the Middle East
+Study trip: 5 weeks to the southern Africa

 Photo Japan/Foto Japan